Joystream/atlas/packages/atlas-geolocation-worker/README.md

 # Atlas Cloudflare Geolocation Worker

-This repository contains code for deploying a [Cloudflare Worker](https://developers.cloudflare.com/workers/) that can be used to get user location.
+This repository contains code for deploying a [Cloudflare Worker](https://developers.cloudflare.com/workers/) that can be used to get users' geographical coordinates, based on their IP address.

 **Deploying:**